AdaCore/spark2014/lrm/source/subprograms.rst

 TBD: We are ignoring interactions between ghostliness and freezing.
 Adding a ghost variable, for example, could change the freezing point of a non-ghost type.
-It appears that this is ok; that is, this is does not violate the ghosts-have-no-effect-on-program-behavior rule.
+It appears that this is ok; that is, this does not violate the ghosts-have-no-effect-on-program-behavior rule.

 TBD: Can a ghost variable be a constituent of a non-ghost state